JimmyGuya/JimmyGuya/README.md

 ## 🚀 About Me
-I'm a Data Analyst and I guide your journey through the data wilderness to insightful destinations.
+I'm a Data Professional and I guide your journey through the data wilderness to insightful destinations.

 ## 🔗 Links